DREAMXFAR/Shape-aware-ControlNet/README.md

 ## :pushpin: Checkpoints

-You can download the following model weights and put them in `controlnet_checkpoint/`.
+You can download the following checkpoints and put them in `controlnet_checkpoint/`.

 | Model                  | Baidu Yun                                                    | Key    | Notations                                                    |
 | ---------------------- | ------------------------------------------------------------ | ------ | ------------------------------------------------------------ |